The Torres del Paine trek, located deep in the south of Patagonia in South America, is considered to be one of the best treks in the world!

-I remember both breakfasts and dinners being heavy (meaning a lot!), which was great because it is exactly what you need before/after a day full of activities.
+I remember both breakfasts and dinners being heavy (meaning a lot of food!), which was great because this is exactly what you need before or after a day full of activities.
 Lunch will be given to you in a lunch box.
 There is a vegetarian option as well.

 What about drinking water?
 Indeed, that’s a very important question.
-Thank God, you won’t have to bring liters and liters of water with you, thanks God!
-Luckily, you are in the National park and the streams of water coming directly from the glacier are cleaner than any bottled water.
+Thank God, you won’t have to bring liters and liters of water with you!
+Luckily, you are in a national park and the streams of water coming directly from the glacier are cleaner than any bottled water.

-Just one thing to keep in mind – the closer the running water is to the road, the more polluted it is.
+PRO TIP: Just one thing to keep in mind – the closer the running water is to the road, the more polluted it is.
 If you take the water directly from the river, there is a high possibility of other people or horses stepping in it.
 That brings dangerous bacteria that you don’t want in your body, so be careful.
 Just refill your bottles up the stream and you will be safe.

 5. Light or heavy?

 Oh, let me answer this question for you this time, can I?
 The only possible answer is “Light” here! 🙂

 So, it is important to only take the stuff that you will REALLY need.
 A suggested packing list is below.

-- A backpack (duh!);
+- A waterproof backpack (duh!);

-- GOOD waterproof shoes;
+- GOOD waterproof hiking boots;

 - Hiking pants;